 The key to making this recipe a success is the cinnamon filling.
 If you can get the cinnamon filling right, you’ll get these pancakes right.
 Very detailed instructions are in the recipe below.
 Check it out, and follow them.
 Your pancakes will rule the world if you do.
-I also wrote a more in-depth description and included more photos of how to get the cinnamon filling just right in my Gingerbread Cinnamon Roll Pancakes post.
-Check that out too.

 That cinnamon filling is swirled into a spiced-up pumpkin pancake batter on a hot and sizzling skillet.
 When the pancake begins to bubble and pop on top, you will gently flip it over and let the cinnamon swirl side cook.

 It comes out looking like this, cinnamon crater swirls and all.
 Wowza.